mmolhoek/papirus/README.md

 git clone https://github.com/mmolhoek/papirus
 irb
 require 'papirus'
-require_relative 'lib/chunky' # add's to_bit_stream function to chucky
+require 'papirus/chunky' # add's to_bit_stream function to chucky

 #lets get a clean png of the size of the display to play with using chunky_png
 image = ChunkyPNG::Image.new(display.width, display.height, ChunkyPNG::Color::WHITE)